 On the other hand, if it is not possible for you to frequently take your puppy outside, then you must decide on an area inside the home.
 The bathroom or the laundry room is ideal but make sure to remove any harmful items.

-Cover the floor with pee pads.
-Changed the pee pads often but retain a small piece of the soiled pad on top of the clean pad.
+Cover the floor with pee pads to avoid the mess.
+Change the pee pads often but retain a small piece of the soiled pad on top of the clean pad.
 The smell of that soiled pad will remind him of his toilet area.
-Once your puppy disposes of the same location, remove the pads and replace them with a new one.
+Once your puppy takes his bathroom breaks, remove the pads and replace them with new ones.

 Inside the bathroom, you can also use an Artificial Grass Bathroom Mat as an indoor alternative to potty training your dog without a crate.